ajo-paul/API-Unclaimed-Search/readme.md

+--- Update : use Clou;d flare hosting . no GAS. it is fater and more reliable and close to enterprise model

  **very real, shippable MVP**.
 Below is a **step-by-step, end-to-end blueprint** you can follow *now* to launch an **API SaaS MVP** using:

 * **Google Apps Script** → API gateway / proxy / management